Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Acknowledgments

 \section{Acknowledgments}

 This research was funded by the Federal Ministry of Transport and Digital Infrastructure of Germany in the projects Providentia and Providentia++.
 We would like to express our gratitude to the entire Providentia team for their contributions that made this paper possible, namely its current and former team members: Vincent Aravantinos, Maida Bakovic, Markus Bonk, Martin B{\"u}chel, M{\"u}ge G{\"u}zet, Gereon Hinz, Simon Klenk, Juri Kuhn, Daniel Malovetz, Philipp Quentin, Maximilian Schnettler, Uzair Sharif, Gesa Wiegand, as well as all our project partners.
-Furthermore, we would like to thank IPG for providing the visualization software.
+Furthermore, we would like to thank IPG for providing the visualization software and the Bavarian highway operator (Autobahndirektion S\"udbayern) for their continuous support when building up the infrastructure.